dgcamblor/UMIvar/Biología y medicina/Epigenética/Methylation microarray.md

 Methylation microarrays or chips provide information at individual CPG stites, spread across the genome.

 Illumina chips are some of the most frequently used.
-The output is an [[Bioinformática y programación/Ómicas/IDAT]] file.
+The output is an [[IDAT format]] file.

 - Methylation (M) leads to red fluorescent signal.
 - Unmethylation (U) leads to green fluorescent signal.